What is the best moss killer for lawns?

 In terms of chemicals, the most popular moss killers contain sulphate of iron and are best applied in autumn or spring.
 A range of products is available which combine a moss killer and fertiliser (nitrogen, phosphorus or potassium, usually abbreviated to NPK) and are especially useful where grass vigour is low.

-Ready to use products include Miracle-Gro EverGreen Complete 4 in 1 (prices start at £10) and Maxicrop Moss Killer and Lawn Tonic (which contains seaweed extract and costs £15).
+Ready to use products include Miracle-Gro EverGreen Complete 4 in 1 and Maxicrop Moss Killer and Lawn Tonic (which contains seaweed extract).
 Either apply by hand or with a spreader.
 Avoid applying too many chemicals to lawn sand as this can kill the grass and moss.

 Some products require watering 48 hours after treatment but it’s best to follow the instructions.
 After two or three weeks, the moss will blacken and can easily be removed with a rake.